-You can connect wired headphones to the headphone jack or to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.
+You can connect wired headphones to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.

-▲ WARNING!
+WARNING!
 To reduce the risk of personal injury, lower the volume setting before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices.